AaronBenDaniel/Guide_For_Downloading_From_Wattpad/content/posts/android.md

     weight: 5
 ---

-There are two options for running a Wattpad downloader on Android: the easy way, and the hard way.
+There are three options for running a Wattpad downloader on Android: Termux, Google Colab, and Docker.

-### The Easy Way:
+### Termux:

 This method involves hosting an instance of [Feuerhamster](https://github.com/Feuerhamster)'s `wattpad-downloader`.
 Although it actually uses an older fork.